Death of Ali Jawad al-Sheikh

-Ali Jawad al-Sheikh (علي جواد الشيخ) was a 14-year-old Bahraini who died in the hospital on 31 August 2011 after reportedly being hit in the head by a tear gas canister shot by Bahraini security forces during the Bahraini uprising.
+Ali Jawad al-Sheikh (علي جواد الشيخ) was a 14-year-old Bahraini who died at a hospital on 31 August 2011 after reportedly being hit in the head by a tear gas canister fired by Bahraini security forces during the Bahraini uprising.
 The Bahraini government denied security force involvement in his death and offered a reward for information on the incident.
 Activists, however, began a series of large protests after his funeral.

 Background

-As part of a string of protests that occurred across the Arab World following the self-immolation and eventual death of Mohammed Bouazizi in Tunisia, the most of Bahrainis took to the streets demanding greater freedoms.
+As part of a string of protests that occurred across the Arab World following the self-immolation and eventual death of Mohammed Bouazizi in Tunisia, large numbers of Bahrainis took to the streets demanding greater freedoms.
 The move was seen as potentially destabilising to the regime of Bahrain, following which a brutal government crackdown led to widespread suppressions of the Shia people across many sectors, especially the medical field after the invasion of Bahrain by Gulf Cooperation Council soldiers led by Saudi Arabia.
 The Bahraini government also hired Pakistani mercenaries to maintain security against the protesters, however, lesser intermittent protests continued.

 Death

 A number of protesters, including Isa Hassan, Ali's uncle, took part in a demonstration in Sitra, Bahrain, on 31 August just after morning prayers.
-They stated that they were "confronted by the police, who fired tear gas at them from roughly 20 feet away" and causing Ali Jawad al-Sheikh's death.
+They stated that they were "confronted by the police, who fired tear gas at them from roughly 20 feet away", which caused Ali Jawad al-Sheikh's death.
 In an interview with the Associated Press, Isa explained that "they are supposed to lob the canisters of gas, not shoot them at people.
 Police used it as a weapon."

-After his death, Ali's body was removed from the hospital and moved to the morgue, where the Interior ministry conducted an autopsy and compiled a forensic report based on the results.
+After his death, Ali's body was moved from the hospital to the morgue, where the Interior Ministry conducted an autopsy and compiled a forensic report based on the results.
 Investigators from the Bahrain Independent Commission of Inquiry were present during the autopsy, and compiled their own forensic report.
 In the afternoon, Osama al-Asfoor, the head of public prosecution, stated that the autopsy had shown that "Ali had died of injuries to the back of his neck" and that "the boy had injuries under his chin and bruises on his face, hand, knees and pelvic area."
 However, he also added that a "blood examination showed no effects of tear gas exposure."
-The Interior ministry's forensic report concluded that Ali's injuries were inconsistent with an impact from a tear gas canister, as the markings on his neck were too large.
+The Interior Ministry's forensic report concluded that Ali's injuries were inconsistent with an impact from a tear gas canister, as the markings on his neck were too large.
 The Commission's forensic report concluded that Ali's injuries were consistent with an impact from an unexploded tear gas canister fired at short range.